openforis/sepal_ui/docs/source/tutorials/structure.rst

 tile
 ^^^^

 This is where all the tiles that will be displayed in the app are created.
-More information in this tutorial
+More information in _`<./sepalize.html>` and _`<./create_assert.html>`.

 .. note::

    In the :code:`sepal_ui` framework, app are designed using the tile-based UX.
-   A user interface that places icons in rows and columns with no space in between, exemplified by Windows Phone and Windows 8 Metro. we will refers to these unit as "tile" for the rest of the documentation
+   A user interface that places icons in rows and columns with no space in between, exemplified by Windows Phone and Windows 8 Metro. we will refers to these unit as "tile" for the rest of the documentation.

 widget
 ^^^^^^

 At some point you'll may encounter limitation in the basics `vuetify <https://vuetifyjs.com/en/>`_ components. every custom widget that you'll build need to live in this package.
-More information in this tutorial.
+More information in this _`<./custom-widget.html>`.

 .. spelling::